-We have now completed post-hoc sensitivity analyses to evaluate the influence of outliers on the primary endpoint results using multiple statistical approaches.
+We have completed post-hoc sensitivity analyses to evaluate the influence of outliers on the primary endpoint results using multiple statistical approaches.
 Analyses that excluded outliers showed a statistically significant difference between hGH-CTP and placebo on the change in trunk fat mass.
 Additional analyses that did not exclude outliers showed mixed results.
-Post-hoc analyses do not carry the same weight of evidence as a pre-specified primary analysis.
+Following completion of the analyses, OPKO and Pfizer agreed that OPKO may proceed to discuss a possible BLA submission with the FDA.

-We are constructing a research, development and manufacturing center in Waterford, Ireland, for which we expect to incur between \$30 million and \$40 million for the construction and validation of the facility.
+We are constructing a research, development and manufacturing center in Waterford, Ireland, for which we expect to incur between \$40 million and \$45 million for the construction and validation of the facility.
 Construction of the facility began in the fourth quarter of 2016 with expected completion in 2019.
 Currently, we plan to fund the project from cash on hand or from third party funding sources that may be available to us.